jeanCarloMachado/talks-courses/many-facets-cn/presentation.md

 ## Biological Systems

+In 1960 Jacob and Monad discovered mathematical logic in gene regulation.

 Systems biology focus on the interactions between biological networks.
-Has focused on DNA, RNA, proteins, lipids, carbohydrates and their building blocks.
+Research had focused on DNA, RNA, proteins, lipids, carbohydrates and their building blocks.

-khon maps are a step forward in the creation of a programming language to describe biology.
+Khon maps are a step forward in the creation of a programming language to describe biology.
 These maps are a graphical notation of molecular interactions.

+. . .

 The mantra of synthetic biology is that one can understand only what one can build.

-In 1960 Jacob and Monad discovered mathematical logic in gene regulation.

 People already generated the synthetic genome of a virus in 14 days by synthesized short DNA strands.